Right Arrow

 • Customize to Your Risks:

-Each school has its own unique challenges.
+Each school has its own unique risk factors.
 Focus your tech rollout on the highest-risk areas first—like entrances, cafeterias, labs, or workshops.

 • Train Your Team:

-Empower staff to use video analytics for proactive prevention, not just incident review.
+Empower staff to use video analytics for anticipatory risk mitigation, not just incident review.
 Set up automated alerts and regular reports to keep safety top of mind.

 • Evaluate for Compliance: